GaloisInc/saw-training/HMAC.rst

   :end-before: // END S2N_HMAC_STATE_STRUCT

-The addition of this new field saw corresponding changes to the implementation code, which can be found in ``s2n_hmac_new.c``, including memory allocations, initializations, updates, and frees.
-To highlight the types of implementation changes involved, consider this code sample:
+The addition of this new field saw corresponding changes to the implementation code, which can be found in ``s2n_hmac_new.c``.
+These changes included memory allocations, initializations, updates, and frees.
+The following code sample gives a good sense of the types of changes involved:

 .. literalinclude:: examples/hmac/s2n_hmac_new.c
   :language: C